emm-sam/Data-Collection-Pipeline/README.md

 ##### - Using tmux as a multiplexor
 The EC2 instance will continue to run to allow the scraper to restart automatically
 > $ tmux
+- ensure logged in to docker on EC2
 - manually exit the terminal, the EC2 instance will continue
 - to reconnect use $tmux a
 <img width="1020" alt="Screenshot 2022-06-29 at 17 45 23" src="https://user-images.githubusercontent.com/100299675/176491436-80791d28-1e07-4c85-9fef-929e686a4616.png">